nchampsavoir/xtceproc/README.md

 XTCEproc works as follows :

  1. It takes an XTCE file as input and generates a docummuation model in LuaJIT.
- 2. It makes use of this decommutation to extract parameter values from a stream of telemtry packets.
+ 2. It makes use of this decommutation model to extract parameter values from a stream of telemetry packets.

-The fact the decommutation model is JIT-compiled with LuaJIT makes it very fast: the decommutation library can process 50Mb of raw telemetry in less than 15 seconds on my MacBook Air.
+Being JIT-compiled, the generated decommutation model is very fast: the decommutation library can process 50Mb of raw telemetry in less than 15 seconds on my 2013 MacBook Air.

 Content
 -------

 This repo consists of :

-  for LuaJIT in `decom.lua` (with various included dependencies) and a set of scripts:

- - **ssm**: a Space System Model represnetation in Lua.
-Currently, it can parse an XTCE File, load it as a set of objects in memoty, and use that memory model to generate the lua source code that corresponds to the Telemtry-related part of the XTCE-File.
+ - **ssm**: a Space System Model representation in Lua.
+Currently, it can parse an XTCE File, load it as a set of objects in memory, and use that memory model to generate the lua source code that corresponds to the Telemetry-related part of the XTCE-File.
- - **decom**: a decommutation library with a pull-stye API.
+ - **decom**: a decommutation library with a pull-style API.
  - **xtceproc**: A command line interface to the decom library and the SSM Model.

 How stable is it?